Contracts and Hours

 Our students’ primary study location is the home with class / resource supplementation from the school, our primary strategies which will be used in order to continue business between staff and students include:

-- Use of the Yahoo Group, Face book, website and google for information and class cancellation.
+- Use of Schoology, Facebook, website and google to communicate information and class cancellation.

 - Use of remote services for access to the school databases, website and other technical services.

-- Use of remote email and google hang-out services for parent-student contact.
+- Use of Schoology, Google email and hang-outs for parent-student contact.

-- Use of telephone services and internet to insure the continuance of the students’ educational plans.
+- Use of Schoology, telephone services and internet to insure the continuance of the students’ educational plans.